 Why am I making a video?
 What is the motivation?

-To show or demonstrate a product, location, or service.
+Show or demonstrate a product, location or service

 Who is my audience?

-What is my company or organization’s voice and tone?
+What is my company or organization voice and tone?

-Most organizations have much to say and can be excited to share everything.
-It can be easy to fall into the trap of wanting to put it all in one video.
-However, attention spans are short and the average viewing time most are willing to endure continues to drop.
+Most organizations have much to say and can be excited to share it.
+It can be easy to fall into a trap of wanting to put it all in one video.
+However, attention spans are short and the average view time most are willing to endure, continues to drop.

 It’s best to pick one message and make it shine.
-If there are several areas of focus, then you may find it more effective to create a series of videos, which allows your viewers to find the specific information they’re seeking.
+If there are several areas of focus, simply create a series of videos to allow viewers to find the specific information they are seeking.

-What is the call-to-action encouraging the viewer to act upon?
+What is the call-to-action encouraging the viewer to act?

 Are you looking for sales, sign-ups, building hype, encouraging additional interest, or simply promoting a feel-good message about who you are?
-Whatever the purpose, your video should offer strong storytelling and visuals, with action, reaction, and resolution.
+Strong storytelling and visuals should have action, reaction, and resolution.

 Where will the video be seen?

-Depending upon where your video is placed will affect the style, length, and potentially the cost of your video.
+Depending upon where your video will be placed, will affect the style, cost and length of your video.
 Productions intended for broadcast require exacting technical specifications, while web or social media videos allow more flexibility.

-To determine if your video production is successful, you should be tracking results through analytics.
-What level of impact you hope to achieve should be identified before deciding to create a video.
-This will help determine the right approach to attain the numbers you hope for, while tracking the impact and ROI (return on investment).
+To determine if your video production is successful, you should be tracking results.
+What level of impact you hope to achieve should be identified before deciding to create a video?
+This will help determine the right approach to attain the numbers you hope for, while tracking the impact and ROI.
 Knowing if a specific message or approach is working, or not, can be invaluable for future projects.

 By creating a video, you’re inviting the viewer to join you for a captive conversation.
 By watching your video, they’re agreeing to listen.
-It’s a unique medium with great potential.
-Making the effort to create a thoughtful plan, based on these points, will improve the overall effectiveness and final return on your video investment.
+It’s a unique medium with great potential. making the effort to create a thoughtful plan, based on these points, will improve the overall effectiveness and ROI of your video investment.